HeartFlow/hf-element-ui/README.md

 [Demo of the UI kit here](https://heartflow.github.io/hf-element-ui)

-This project contains the custom Element UI theme which follows Heartflow styles guidelines.
+Custom Element UI theme which follows Heartflow styles guidelines.
-It also provides a small set of Vue components on top of the existing Element UI ones.
+It also provides a small set of custom components on top of the existing Element UI ones.

 ## Install
 ```shell